ValeriaPolicastro/robin/README.md

 The package implements a methodology that detects if the community structure found by a detection algorithm is statistically significant or is a result of chance, merely due to edge positions in the network.
-It performs a perturbation strategy and runs a null model to build a set of procedures based on different stability measures.

 ###### It provides:
 * A procedure to examine the stability of the partition recovered against random